paulbradyping/PingID-.net-Forms-Example/README.md

 You need the pingID properties file from the PingOne Tenant you are testing with Browse to select that file

+You can Add a New user or you can use existing users.
+OR
 Enter the username of a someone that is Registered in PingOne with a device(s)

 Click Start Authenticate